 Start with a real pilot fleet, validate reporting and readiness, then widen the offer once the next layer is ready.

-Once a live trading layer exists for a commercial white-label partner, the intended Kolvera platform fee remains 10% of gross trading profit.
+If a live trading layer is launched for a commercial white-label partner, the intended Kolvera platform fee remains 10% of gross trading profit.
 Until then, the commercial conversation should stay anchored in monitoring, reporting, and pilot readiness.

 100%